 Thankfully, humans originally had nothing to fear with regards to these plague-carrying vermin.
 According to the Rat King, he and the chief of humans had made a deal in olden times.
 Humans would take over the Upper World basked in the light of day, and rats would infest every dark corner beneath the earth.
 This human chief is an obvious reference to the pygmy Lord who found the Dark Soul, prior to mankind spreading across the surface world.
 Considering that the gods had already established subterranean kingdoms, this was likely a secret arrangement made in preparation for the coming Age of Dark and downfall of the medials.
 By agreeing on the borders of their territories early on, mankind would avoid any conflict with the rats once the human race dominated the Upper World.
 However, things did not go as the pygmy had planned.
 As the Rat King relates, humans forgot their pledge and have set up various underground societies throughout history.
 Worse yet, they hunt the rats who are supposed to be their allies.
 As the Rat King poetically exposites, we have been “poisoned” by the light of the sun.

 This seems to be the reason that the King considers us filthy and foul-smelling when such a thing would have presumably been to their liking.
 It is our betrayal prompted by Gwyn and the gods’ machinations that he finds corrupt about us.
 It may seem unfair then to characterize our race’s initial agreement as a lie, but the Rat King doesn’t seem to lay blame solely at the feet of the medials.
 He also points to human greed as the cause for our infidelity, that our behavior is out of a desire to have the land both above ground and below.
 It is as much our human nature that earns the king’s mistrust, and this combination of causes is why he pities humans as fools for desiring everything and yet ultimately acquiring nothing.
-This low opinion of the human race is probably the reason for us encountering rats topside in DS1 — a classic case of one party ignoring the pact already broken by the other.
+This low opinion of the human race is probably the reason for us encountering rats topside in the previous game — a classic case of one party ignoring the pact already broken by the other.
 But the vast majority apparently prefer to nest underground where the sun doesn’t touch their fur.

 I heard a story about, what was it, some rat king or something.
 Well, if the king’s a rich person, I’ll go down to even a rat or whatever.
 Ha ha!

-Those who intend to serve the Rat King must overcome the trial that the King imposed.
+Those who intend to serve the Rat King must overcome the trial that the king imposed.

 The special soul this rat possessed is used to acquire a vast amount of souls or create a great power.

 After we collect countless tails of hunted rats from intruders, the Rat King says that we have vindicated mankind’s innocence.
 Our actions convince the royal that we are indeed not truly at fault for reneging on his deal with the pygmy Lord.
 We are very much capable of honoring our bargain and make things right between our two peoples, it is just that we have forgotten due to the meddling of powers beyond us at the time.
 And with us serving as an example for humans as a whole, the Rat King is willing to dream of the day that humans and rats can coexist in harmony.
-Indeed, should we then decide to kick-start the Age of Dark as man’s progenitor had always intended, then peace with the rats is possible thanks to our knowledge as a member of the covenant.
-Nothing like having the future king of all mankind as your servant to influence diplomatic relations later down the line.
+Indeed, should we then decide to kick-start the Age of Dark as man’s progenitor had always intended, then peace with the rats is possible thanks to our knowledge as a member of the covenant — nothing like having the future king of all mankind as your servant to influence diplomatic relations later down the line.
 But regardless of whether the Rat King knows about our mission, our actions will restore his faith in humanity.